226 South Maple Avenue Greensburg, PA 15601

 Westmoreland Community Action provides mental health support for people and families through telephone hotlines, face-to-face meetings and housing assistance.
 We provide both short-term immediate help and longer term reintegration services.

-The Crisis Hotline operates 365 days a year and is answered 24- hours a day, seven days a week.
+The Crisis Hotline operates 365 days a year and is answered 24 hours a day, seven days a week.
 Trained counselors assist persons in crisis, responding to a variety of calls ranging from depression, suicide, and other mental health issues to financial issues.
-The hotline crisis counselors also assist mental health consumers with community resources and support.
+The hotline crisis counselors also assist mental health consumers, their family, and concerned citizens with community resources and support.

 Those experiencing a crisis, or know someone who is, can call 1-800-836-6010 for help.